 By default, Supvisors can provide basic statistics on the node and the processes spawned by Supervisor on the Supvisors Dashboard, provided that the psutil module is installed.
-This option can be used to disable the collection of the statistics.
+This option can be used to adjust or disable the collection of the host and/or process statistics.
+Possible values are in { OFF, HOST, PROCESS, ALL }.
+For backwards compatibility, boolean values true and false have been kept and are respectively equal to ALL and OFF.

-Default: true.
+Default: ALL.